Breakfast; to skip or not to skip?

 Historical Context

-The world’s longest-running health journal ‘Good Health’ advocated eating cornflakes for their health benefits.
-It also inferred eating things other than cornflakes would open the door to 'sinful urges'.
-Good Health was of course edited by John Harvey Kellogg, and the magazine was founded by his church.
+The world’s longest-running health journal, Good Health, advocated eating cornflakes for their health benefits.
+It also inferred eating things other than cornflakes would open the door to ‘sinful urges’.
+Interestingly, Good Health was edited by John Harvey Kellogg and founded by his church, underscoring the role of marketing in breakfast’s history.

 The Case for Breakfast